Improving GoDaddy's UX using FullStory

 Refining the Process

-Over time, the sessions increased the team's confidence and proficiency with Fullstory, so we no longer needed to use create user journey flows together (1).
-As we observed recurring user behaviors, ideas for how we might improve or experiment on the experience came up organically, leading me to create a dedicated category for experiment ideas and log them in a separate document to help inform future A/B tests (2).
-We also identified patterns that couldn't be addressed by simple code changes and required deeper UX reinvestment.
-For those, I assigned larger design tickets to myself instead of routing them through the standard engineering bug process (3).
+Over time, the sessions increased the team's confidence and proficiency with Fullstory, so we no longer needed to create user journey flows together (1).
+As we observed recurring user behaviors, ideas for how we might improve or experiment on the user experience came up organically, leading me to create a dedicated category for experiment ideas and log them in a separate document to help inform future A/B tests (2).
+We also identified patterns that couldn't be addressed by simple code changes and required more design investment, I assigned these tasks to myself instead of routing them through JIRA.(3).

 Process refinement diagram showing evolution from watch party to after-session workflow improvements